 As required by federal law for all bonds and notes of companies that are publicly offered, the debt securities are governed by a document called an "indenture."
-An indenture is a contract between us and Wells Fargo Bank, National Association, a financial institution acting as trustee on your behalf, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
-The trustee has two main roles.
+An indenture is a contract between us and Computershare Trust Company, N.A., as successor to Wells Fargo Bank, National Association, a financial institution acting as trustee on your behalf, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
+The debt securities will be issued under an indenture dated January 22, 2018 between us and Wells Fargo Bank, National Association.

+Subject to the provisions of the indenture, the trustee has two main roles.
 First, the trustee can enforce your rights against us if we default.
 There are some limitations on the extent to which the trustee acts on your behalf, described in the second paragraph under "- Events of Default-Remedies If an Event of Default Occurs."
 Second, the trustee performs certain administrative duties for us.